-Will has been playing the piano since the age of four and has been accompanying various ensembles since he was twelve, starting with Swing Bin and the Liners big band.
-Developing an interest in classical music later on, Will honed his skills with the aid of tutor Maxwell Steer, and was accepted to study music at Bath Spa University in 2005.
+Will has been playing the piano since the age of four and has been performing with various ensembles since the age of twelve, starting with Shaftesbury based Swing Bin and the Liners big band.

 He attended Bath Spa University to study music, and graduated in 2008, later returning there to take up an Associate Lecturer role and serve as the accompanist to the University Choir, Ladies Choir and other student ensembles.

 Will also works with Voices For Life, a charity that promotes wellbeing through music for primary school children.
 He has worked on three of their productions of Stardust, a specially commissioned work for children’s choir and small ensemble, as well as helping with the newly-formed Voices For Life children’s choir.

 As part of a varied portfolio of music-related work, Will regularly accompanies the Bath Cantata Group, is the Director of Music at St. John the Baptist Church with St. Catherine, Batheaston, has worked as a musical typesetter for Michael Nyman and also sings tenor with Noctis Chamber Choir.